raccrompton/BookBuilder/README.md

    cd BookBuilder
    ```
    OR
-   download the files manually and open them in VSCode
+   download the files manually and open them in VSCode as I do in the loom video.

 3. Pip install requirements (inside a virtual environment/IDE like VSCode)
    ```sh
    pip3 install -r requirements.txt